srowhani/mmlind.github.io/_posts/2015-07-15-Simple_1-Layer_Neural_Network_for_MNIST_Handwriting_Recognition.md

 ```

-### Calculate the cell's actual output
+### Calculate Cell Output

+The output of cell 0 (1st cell) represents the network's attempt to *classify* the inputs as representing a "0".
+And the output of cell 9 (10th cell) represents the network's attempt to *classify* the inputs as representing a "9".

-Next, we calculate the cell's output, i.e. its *guess* whether this image represents e.g. a "1".
+So, the cell's output can be regarded as its *guess* that this image (these inputs) represents a particular digit.

-This is done simply by summing the product of all 724 inputs multiplied by their weights:
+Mathematically the output simply calculated by sum of all 724 weighted inputs:

 ```
 output = sum (input * weight)